This page lists many of the plants featured throughout my website.

 Aerangis modesta is a small, epiphytic orchid, which is endemic to Madagascar.
 This small sized orchid enjoys bright, filtered light, and high humidity.

-Aerangis punctata can be found growing in central highland Madagascar and also on the island nation of Reunion, at elevations between 900 and 1500m.
+Aerangis punctata can be found growing in central highland Madagascar, and also on the island nation of Reunion, at elevations between 900 and 1500m.
 Aerangis punctata is an epiphytic orchid.
-Aerangis punctata grows in humid evergreen forests as well as in highland forest and scrubland, where it can be found growing on shrubs and trees.
-In … Continue Reading →
+Aerangis punctata grows in humid evergreen forests and in highland forest and scrubland, where it can be found growing on shrubs and trees.
+In its native … Continue Reading →

 Aeranthes arachnites is a small, epipytic orchid that originates from Madagascar and the Island of Reunion Aeranthes arachnites enjoys fairly bright, filtered light, warm temperatures, good air circulation, and high humidity.
 Aeranthes arachnites produces fragrant flowers which are borne on long, pendent flowering stems.